 Dental Bonding Spokane Valley, WA

-Dental bonding is used for cosmetic purposes to improve the appearance of a chipped or discolored tooth.
+is used for cosmetic purposes to improve the appearance of a chipped or discolored tooth.
 Bonding is an effective cosmetic tool because it involves tooth-colored composite resin material.
 In certain instances, we can also use bonding as an alternative to silver (amalgam) fillings, or to protect a root after gum recession.
 If you are unhappy with the imperfections of your teeth, Coulter Family Dentistry can help you attain a more beautiful smile with dental bonding!

 Benefits of Dental Bonding

-Dental bonding can be used to improved teeth that are chipped, cracked, stained, misshapen or separated by a large gap.
+Dental bonding can be used to improve teeth that are chipped, cracked, stained, misshapen or separated by a large gap.
 Dental bonding is also one of the easiest and least expensive ways to fix a cosmetic issue.

 Unlike other cosmetic options, such as crowns and veneers, dental bonding requires little or no removal of tooth enamel.
 Crowns and veneers are also typically manufactured in a dental laboratory, require extensive preparation, and take multiple appointments.
 Dental bonding can be done in the office, with a single appointment, and very little preparation.
 Also, dental bonding does not require local anesthetic unless it is being used to fill a cavity.